What is UGC? 7 brands show you the meaning of user-generated content

 UGC moderation options on the Flockler app

 Now that I’ve collected content, it’s time to pick a layout for my website.
-With Flockler, you are allowed to create unlimited Walls, Grids, Carousels, and Slideshows.
+With Flockler, you can create unlimited Walls, Grids, Carousels, and Slideshows.

 Choosing a display layout to show on a website

-And after choosing the layout, I’ll customize colours and elements, and in a few minutes, my layout will be ready to use.
+After choosing the layout, I’ll customize colors and elements, and in a few minutes, my design will be ready to use.

 Customizing the layout styles on the Flockler app